-At home, and in my studio, I have been recycling plastic, glass, cardboard etc and trying to reduce the amount of plastic we use, for a number of years.
-This has been relatively easy at home because if I’m unable to purchase a product in a glass jar or bottle, or purchase fruit/veg. not wrapped in plastic – we shop elsewhere.
+For many years, at home and in my studio, I have been recycling plastic, glass, cardboard, etc, and trying to reduce the amount of plastic we use.
+This has been relatively easy at home because if I’m unable to purchase a product in a glass jar or bottle or purchase fruit/veg. not wrapped in plastic – I shop elsewhere.

-Traditionally cards were always sold unwrapped; with envelopes stacked behind the respective cards in the card rack.
-It is ironic that I didn’t give it more thought because, at 16 yrs of age, I worked in a small local greetings card shop.
-In the morning, before opening for the day, I would fill the card racks; placing the correct amount of envelopes neatly behind each card design.
-Customers would select a card, and at the same time pick up the envelope to suit.
-Cards didn’t ever look dirty or scuffed – they were popped into a paper bag and that was it.
+Traditionally, cards were sold unwrapped: the correct-sized envelopes stacked in the card rack behind each design.
+Ironically, I didn’t give it more thought as, at 16 yrs of age, I worked in a small local greetings card shop.
+In the morning, before opening for the day, I would fill the card racks, placing the correct amount of envelopes neatly behind each card design.
+Customers would select a card, and at the same time, pick up the envelope to suit.
+Cards didn’t ever look dirty or scuffed – I popped them into a paper bag, and that was it.

-The impact that throwaway plastic is having on our planet is grim and I wanted to be sure that I was no longer contributing to it.
-I had to find a more ‘eco-friendly/plastic-free’ way to package my greetings cards; whether for display in my Studio, or when mailing to customers.
-I experimented in my little Studio shop, and it sadly became apparent that we have all been brain-washed into needing that cellophane wrap.
-All the wrapped cards sold and the ‘naked’ cards of the same design, stayed put.
-I decided to stick to my guns though, and months later inadvertantly stumbled across an article about the ‘Naked Card’ campaign.
+The impact that throwaway plastic has had on our planet is horrendous.
+Not wishing to contribute further, I had to find a more eco-friendly/plastic-free way to package my Greetings Cards: whether for display in my studio or mailing to customers.
+I experimented in my Studio shop, and it became apparent that we were all brainwashed into needing cellophane wraps.
+All the wrapped cards sold, and the ‘naked’ cards of the same design stayed put.
+I decided to stick to my guns, though, and months later, I inadvertently stumbled across an article about the ‘Naked Card’ campaign.
 Publishers and retailers alike were being encouraged to go for unwrapped greeting cards and ditch the cellophane wrapping.
-I was delighted to learn that I was not the only one thinking on these lines.
+I was delighted to learn that I was not the only one taking action and thinking on these lines.

-On a more positive note, some companies are now using a product called ‘Smart Seal’; a peel-off label that keeps the greetings card and its envelope neatly together without the need of a cellophane wrapping.
-This is fine, but for some card designers this may not be very practical especially if the cards are handmade, and the designs are intricate and perhaps easily damaged.
+On a more positive note, some companies are now using a product called ‘Smart Seal,’ a peel-off label that keeps the greetings card and its envelope neatly together without the need for cellophane wrapping.
+This may not be very practical for some card designers, especially if the cards are handmade and the designs are intricate and perhaps easily damaged.

-So, am going to continue producing and selling my ‘naked’ cards.
-Whether on display, or ordered on-line, all cards will be presented wrapped in a thin, pretty paper ribbon, containing a short printed message: keeping card and envelope together.
-Each card will be packaged with care and love, and posted in a sturdy cardboard envelope.
-This is a great step forward for me and I just wish I’d done it sooner.
-Please also, wherever possible, support any artists you see displaying their cards’ naked’ – help us to ditch that cello packaging.
+So, I am going to continue producing and selling my ‘naked’ cards.
+My cards are presented, wrapped with a thin paper ribbon, containing a short printed message: keeping card and envelope together, whether on display or ordered online.
+Each card will be packaged with care and love and posted in a sturdy cardboard envelope.
+This is a significant step forward, and I wish I’d done it sooner.
+Please also, wherever possible, support any artists you see displaying their cards’ naked’.
+Please help us to ditch that cello packaging.

 “Sustainable development is the pathway to the future we want for all.”